Self-locking doors for convenience and security

 If a standard door closer cannot create an opening movement which is sufficiently effortless, then specific equipment options, for example via integrated opening assistance or via a free swing function, can be used to do this.

-Hold-open systems - keeping fire protection doors open
+Hold-open systems keep fire protection doors open

 Fire protection doors are, however, often perceived as barriers on an everyday basis, and keeping them open for a longer period, or on a permanent basis, is often desirable.
 Fire protection doors may under no circumstances be mechanically held open (for example with a door wedge).